 How many events does the Wimbledon tournament consist of?

 While the highlight for many are the men’s and ladies’ singles finals, there are five main events at Wimbledon.
 The other three include men’s doubles, ladies’ doubles, and mixed doubles.
-In addition to the five main events, there are also four junior events: boys’ and girls’ singles and boys’ and girls’ doubles.
+In addition to the five main events, there are also categories for wheelchair, juniors, invitation doubles, and 14 & under singles.

 How many matches are played at Wimbledon?